chrisgrieser/nvim-tinygit/README.md

 		autoUnshallowIfNeeded = false,
 	},
 	blameStatusLine = {
-		ignoreAuthors = {}, -- Any of these authors and the component is not shown. maxMsgLen = 35,
+		-- Any of these authors and the component is not shown (useful for bots) ignoreAuthors = {},

+		-- show component, but leave out names (useful for your own name) hideAuthorNames = {},

+		maxMsgLen = 35,
 		icon = "ﰖ ",
 	},